Overview

 Computer Workstations

-Computer workstations with Internet access and application software are available in several locations on the Azusa campus: Marshburn Library, the Ahmanson Information Center located in Darling Library, the Theology Library, and at each Regional Campus.
+Computer workstations with Internet access and application software are available in several locations on the Azusa campus: Marshburn Library, the Ahmanson Information Center located in Darling Library, Stamps Theological Library, and at each Regional Center.

-The Libraries offer PC workstations loaded with Internet Explorer, Firefox, EndNote, SPSS, and Office 2010 (Excel, OneNote, PowerPoint, Publisher, and Word).
-IMT lab technicians are available in the Marshburn, Darling, and Stamps Libraries to help with software, hardware, and access issues.
+The Libraries offer PC workstations loaded with Internet Explorer, Firefox, SPSS, and Microsoft Office.
+IMT lab technicians are available to help with software, hardware, and access issues.

 Wireless Access